 It is mostly acidic solutions like lemon juice or organic acids that taste sour.
 This sensation is caused by hydrogen ions, chemical symbol: H+, split off by an acid dissolved in a watery solution.

 Food containing table salt is mainly what we taste as salty.
 The chemical basis of this taste is salt crystal, which consists of sodium and chloride.
 Mineral salts like the salts of potassium or magnesium can also cause a sensation of saltiness.

 Bitter taste is brought about by many fundamentally different substances.
-In total there are about 35 different proteins in the that respond to bitter substances.
+In total there are about 35 different proteins in the sensory cells that respond to bitter substances.
 From an evolutionary standpoint, this can be explained by the many different bitter species of plants, some of which were poisonous.
 Recognizing which ones were indeed poisonous was a matter of survival.

 The “umami” taste, which is somewhat similar to the taste of a meat broth, is usually caused by glutamic acid or aspartic acid.
 These two amino acids are part of many different proteins found in food, and also in some plants.
 Ripe tomatoes, meat and cheese all contain a lot of glutamic acid.
 Asparagus, for example, contains aspartic acid.
 Chinese cuisine uses glutamate, the glutamic acid salt, as flavor enhancers.
 This is done to make the savory taste of foods more intense.